HRNet/HRNet-Semantic-Segmentation/README.md

 </figcaption>
 </figure>

 Besides, we further combine HRNet with [Object Contextual Representation](https://arxiv.org/pdf/1909.11065.pdf) and achieve higher performance on the three datasets.
 The code of HRNet+OCR is contained in this branch.
-We illustrate the overall framework of OCR in the Figure as shown below:
+We illustrate the overall framework of OCR in the Figure and the equivalent Transformer pipelines:

 <figure>
   <text-align: center;>
   <img src="./figures/OCR.PNG" alt="OCR" title="" width="900" height="200" />
 </figure>

 ## Segmentation models
 The models are initialized by the weights pretrained on the ImageNet. ''Paddle'' means the results are based on PaddleCls pretrained HRNet models.